Smile (The Beach Boys album): Inspiration and scope

-Smile was inspired by Wilson's growing interest in astrology, numerology and the occult.
-After a friend introduced him to Pickwick Bookshop in Hollywood, Wilson became an avid reader, later reflecting that overexposure to disparate authors left him with "too many paths to choose from".
-According to Nolan, one anonymous observer remembered that whenever someone introduced a new idea to Wilson, whether astrology or Russia-China relations, it would invariably "find its way into the music".
-Wilson's library reportedly included works spanning poetry, prose, and cultural criticism—notably Arthur Koestler's The Act of Creation (1964), which he frequently cited—alongside texts on non-Christian belief systems such as Hinduism (from the Bhagavad Gita), Confucianism (via the I Ching), Buddhism, and Subud.
+The project was also inspired by Wilson's growing interest in subjects such as astrology, numerology and the occult.
+(Note: After a friend introduced him to Pickwick Bookshop in Hollywood, Wilson became an avid reader, later stating in 1976 that overexposure to disparate authors left him with "too many paths to choose from".
+According to Nolan, one anonymous observer remembered that whenever someone introduced a new idea to Wilson, whether astrology or Russia-China relations, it would invariably "find its way into the music".)
+His library reportedly included works spanning poetry, prose, and cultural criticism—such as Arthur Koestler's The Act of Creation (1964), which he frequently cited—alongside texts on non-Christian belief systems such as Hinduism (from the Bhagavad Gita), Confucianism (via the I Ching), Buddhism, and Subud.
+(Note: Anderle, recounting Wilson's fixation on humor and spirituality, said his "innate sense of spiritualism" had led him to explore numerology, astrology, and the I Ching.)
 These works promoted practices like meditation and vegetarianism, in which Wilson took interest.

-Wilson, in 2005, described his engagement with metaphysics as "crucial", citing The Act of Creation as pivotal: "It turned me on to very special things [...] people attach their egos to their sense of humor before anything else."
+Wilson, in 2005, described his engagement with metaphysics as "crucial" and The Act of Creation as pivotal: "It turned me on to very special things [...] people attach their egos to their sense of humor before anything else."
 Vosse recalled Wilson stating that "laughter was one of the highest forms of divinity" and that he had intended to create "a humor album"; Vosse later surmised that Smile would have manifested as a "sophisticated" Southern California-inspired gospel album, reflecting Wilson's "own form of revival music."
-Anderle, recounting Wilson's fixation on humor and spirituality, said his "innate sense of spiritualism" had led him to explore numerology, astrology, and the I Ching.

 Psychedelic music will cover the face of the world and color the whole popular music scene.
 Anybody happening is psychedelic.